 By week four, the PEO group had seven times and three times more hair follicles than the SA and JO groups, respectively.

 In addition to all of the above results, PEO was also shown to increase blood circulation to the scalp.
 This was determined by monitoring Alkaline Phosphatase (ALP) activity.
 When ALP activity is increased, the relaxation of vascular smooth muscle occurs.
-This enables improved blood flow, and enables your hair follicles to receive the nutrients and oxygen it needs to stay healthy.
+This enables improved blood flow and enables your hair follicles to receive the nutrients and oxygen they need to stay healthy.

 As concluded by researchers, “PEO effectively stimulated hair growth in an animal model via several mechanisms and thus could be used as a therapeutic or preventive alternative medicine for hair loss in humans.”